MohamedH77/tune-In/README.md

 - [License](#license)

-## License

-This project is licensed under the MIT license.
+- This project is licensed under the MIT license.
 Click [here](https://choosealicense.com/licenses/mit/) for more information.

 ## Contributing